Safety Culture Ladder

 Besides the Safety Culture Ladder-certification, TenneT stimulates contractors to acquire and fill out the Self-Assessment Questionnaire (SAQ) and/or to execute a Reference Audit (SAQ+).

 The Safety Culture Ladder is hosted by the NEN.
 The NEN is the Dutch standardisation institute.
 TenneT forms a partnership with the NEN for further development of the Safety Culture Ladder (internationally).
-Therefor all material can be found on the website hosted by the NEN: safetycultureladder.org.
-In case of questions, please contact us via safety(at)tennet.eu or use the form below.
+All information regarding the Safety Culture Ladder can be found on www.safetycultureladder.com.

 Frequently Asked Questions